rajatgirotra/study/cpp/BOOST/python/src/3_README.txt

 7) my_overload(docstring, keywords)[policies]
 8) my_overload(keywords, docstring)[policies]

+Similarly it will generate overloads 8 overloads with one, two and all three arguments x, y, z

 And then you can only use def(), with one template parameter A1, where A1 will be one of the 8 above.
 Eg:

 def("foo", foo,
     my_overloads("foo's docstring", arg("x"), arg("y"), arg("z"))[return_internal_reference<>()]
    );

+arg("x"), arg("y"), arg("z") --> is a keyword expression which allows you to call the function by specifying x,y,z as keyword arguments. so i can call foo(y=10.5, z='Hello World')

 // See not difficult at all :)